sara-k03/machine-learning/Machine-Learning-Basics.md

 * Artificial Neural Networks --> Mathematical models thare are connected like the neurons in our brain
 ![Artificial Neural Networks](artificial-neural-networks.png)
 ## Types of Machine Learning
+### Supervised Learning
+* The ML algorithm learns from labelled data.
+* Ex: Feed labeled apple and mango images.
+Given an image of an apple or a mango, the algorithm will determine which it is.
+### Unsupervised Learning
+* No labels
+* Ex: A image of apples and mangoes is given.
+The algorithm will group the items in the image into Group 1 and Group 2.
+If you give it an image of an apple or mango, it will tell you which group it belongs to.
+### Reinforcement Learning
+* An area of ML concerned with how intelligent agents take action in an environment to maximize its rewards.
+    * Example:
+    * Environment --> Chess baord
+    * Agent --> Computer
+    * Action --> Making a move
+    * Reward --> Winning the chess game
+    * If the machine makes a good move, it's rewarded.
+Using this, the machine learns how to make the right chess moves.
+## Types of Supervised Learning